Our Animals

 BLACK – HEADED PYTHON

-Found across the northern third of Australia in the arid regions.
+Zena is one of our Black-headed Pythons, found across the northern third of Australia in the semi-arid regions.
 Non venomous.
 They kill their prey by constricting.
 Feeds mainly on reptiles including lizards and other snakes, including venomous snakes but will also eat small mammals.
-The black head helps it attract the sun and retain heat.
+The black head helps them absorb the sun and retain heat.

 BUBBLEGUM